DanielJDupont/react-animejs-wrapper/readme.md

-# Under Construction
+# :construction: Under Construction :construction:

-**This npm package is not ready for use and is still under early development.**
+**This npm package is not ready for use and is still under early development. :seedling:**

-The package has not been properly configured to allow others to install and use it.

  A website is currently being made to contains lots of practical examples of how to use this library.

-A major bug is that only one <Anime></Anime> instance can be used at any given time, that will be fixed soon.

-A prominent bug is how hotloading seems to meddle with the parameters of currently existing anime() instances, causing the animations to change behaviour.
-This is easy to deal with by refreshing the page.
-This may have been fixed now.

-Features are still being developed locally, some features that are working locally include:
+Core features are still being developed, some include:

 - The ability to easily copy everything in the `anime()` constructor examples from [the Anime.js documentation](https://animejs.com/documentation) into the config of the `<Anime config={}></Anime>` components.

-- No need to specify the 'targets' field in `config={}` as the target css selectors will be automatically created for the child elements of `<Anime></Anime>` components.
-The default css target generator can be overriden and done manually by simply providing your own targets field in the `config={}` object if needed.
+- No need to specify the 'targets' field in `config={}` as the targets will be automatically created internally for the child elements of `<Anime></Anime>` components.
+You can override this if needed.

 - The ability to use the Anime.js controls with a simple `const myRef = useRef(null)` attached to the `<Anime ref={myRef}></Anime>` component, allowing you to control that animation with the following: